About Disability Services for Students

 The amount of information that may be released is determined case by case, in the context of the service being coordinated.

-After ten (10) years of no contact with a registered student, the Disability Services for Students office will archive all information on file to an electronic format that will be stored at CCRI’s DSS office at the Warwick campus location.
+After five (5) years of no contact with a student, the Disability Services for Students office will shred all documentation.

 A student may request a copy of his/her records, including copies of disability documentation, at any time.
 The request must be made in writing, with the preferred mode of receipt and applicable address specified in the request.